albandrod/galacticsummit2020/README.md

 # Galactic Collaboration Summit 2020 - Microsoft Teams and Microsoft 365 Groups PowerShell MasterClass

+See more about the conference at [Galactic Collaboration Summit 2020](https://www.collabsummit.space/en/).

 Demos by [atwork-it.com](https://www.atwork-it.com/), [Toni Pohl](https://twitter.com/atwork)

-Management of Office 365 and Microsoft Teams can be done in a lot of ways.
+Management of Microsoft 365 and Microsoft Teams can be done in a lot of ways.
 The following scripts show essential PowerShell scripts you need to manage your Microsoft 365 Groups and Microsoft Teams at scale.
 You must be a **Global Administrator in the Microsoft 365 tenant** to run all scripts.
-These are the updated scripts of November 2019.
-Use and adapt the scripts as required.
+These are the updated scripts of June 2020.
+Use and adapt the scripts as needed.

 ## Required PowerShell modules